steph544/programming-univbasics-nds-nds-to-insight-with-methods-hou01-seng-ft-042020/README.md

- what# Derive Insight from NDS Using Methods
+Sure what# Derive Insight from NDS Using Methods

 ## Learning Goals